jonsatchwell/az-devops-pipeline-function-ps/README.md

-# Powershell Sample for Calling Azure DevOps Build
+# Powershell Sample for Calling Azure DevOps Build Definition

 This repository is a is a simple Powershell Azure Function that can queue an existing build from a build definition ID.